-ESMValCore is mostly used as a commandline tool.
-However, it is also possibly to use (parts of) ESMValTool as a library.
-This section documents the public API of ESMValCore.
+MValCore is mostly used as a commandline tool.
+However, it is also possibly to use (parts of) ESMValTrary.
+This section documents the public API of ESMValCore. ool as a

-ESMValTool User's and Developer's Guide, Release 2.11.0.dev0+g11e5b1e.d20231219 -
+ESMValTool User's and Developer's Guide, Release 2.10.0.dev0+g889a0b03.d20230612